CURRENTLY IN STOCK:

 for zone 7

 ANNIVERSARY BLUE is a winning selection of speedwell bred by German branch of Dutch breeding company Florensis B.V., in Quedlinburg.
-It boasts rich indigo blue flowers composed in slim, erect spikes from late June until early autumn.
+It boasts rich indigo blue flowers arranged in slim, erect spikes from late June until early autumn.
 Yes, this speedwell continuously produces new flowering spikes whi ...

 VI - X